MicrosoftDocs/biztalk-docs/his/core/lu-6-2-contention-winner-limit2.md

 ---
 description: "Learn more about: LU 6.2 Contention Winner Limit"
-title: "LU 6.2 Contention Winner Limit2 | Microsoft Docs"
+title: "LU 6.2 Contention Winner Limit2"
 ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 80e679f3-b583-4c22-a272-19a015f07298
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # LU 6.2 Contention Winner Limit
 Transaction Integrator (TI) can use either LU 6.2 contention winner sessions or contention loser sessions.
 In order to avoid the high overhead of negotiating for a contention loser session, TI will use a contention winner session, if there are any available.